Florida Home Insurance Rates by County

 •Moderate wind exposure compared to South Florida

-•Strong carrier availability in the Jacksonville metro
+•Carrier availability varies across the Jacksonville metro

 •Coastal vs. inland spread within the same county